 Fried green plantains

-Mayo-ketchup ~ Mayo-ketchup is a quintessential Puerto Rican condiment used as a dipping sauce for all of the above and really just about anything you would dip in ketchup (French fries, chicken tenders, burgers).
-It is a mixture of mayonnaise, ketchup, garlic and some other spices that make it super special.
+Mayo-ketchup ~ Mayo-ketchup is a quintessential Puerto Rican condiment used as a dipping sauce for all of the above and just about anything you would dip in ketchup (French fries, chicken tenders, burgers).
+It is a unique mixture of mayonnaise, ketchup, garlic, and other spices.
 I like to add a little hot sauce to mine for an extra kick.

 Asopao de Pollo ~ I have seen this hearty stew as an appetizer, a main dish, and an after-dinner treat.
 Asopao is somewhere between soup, stew, and paella.
-Chicken, tomato, ham, rice, bell pepper, peas, onions, and seasonings.
-Flavorful and hearty, enough as a meal alone.
+It consists of chicken, tomato, ham, rice, bell pepper, peas, onions, and seasonings.
+It is flavorful and hearty, enough for a meal alone.

 Puerto Rican Food.

 Chuletas Kan Kan ~ The preparation of this pork chop is serious.
-I love pig.
-I love most all preparations of a pig; bacon, pork chops, ham, pork tenderloin, pulled pork.
-You name it.
-There is one word that comes to mind when describing Chuletas Kan Kan, and that is Porkalicious.
-Chuletas Kan Kan is a pork chop with the rib meat, fat and skin all attached, marinated in local goodness and deep-fried.
-The finished product is basically a pork chop surrounded by pork rinds.
+One word comes to mind when describing Chuletas Kan Kan, and that is Porkalicious.
+Chuletas Kan Kan is a pork chop with rib meat, fat, and skin all attached, marinated in local goodness, and deep-fried.
+The finished product is a pork chop surrounded by pork rinds.
 You may need to bring your cardiologist for this one!

-Pernil Asado ~ Usually reserved for special celebrations, this dish is tasty and beautiful.
-Pernil Asado is a pork shoulder marinated overnight and slowly roasted until the meat falls apart.
+Pernil Asado: Usually reserved for special celebrations, this dish is tasty and beautiful.
+It consists of a pork shoulder marinated overnight and slowly roasted until the meat falls apart.
 The best part is the crispy, crackling outer skin.

-**Restaurants serve these meals with pink or red beans, white rice, and either green or ripe plantains. **
+**Restaurants serve these meals with pink or red beans, white rice, and green or ripe plantains. **

 Puerto Rican Food.